cycronix/JiffyCam/README.md

 - Standalone video capture application that can run independently
 - Captures video from camera devices and saves frames automatically
 - Includes built-in HTTP server for serving live images and status
-- Provides sophisticated object detection with YOLOv8 and custom filters
+- Provides sophisticated object detection with YOLOv8 and custom motion filters
 - Can run as a background service without any UI dependencies

 ### How They Work Together